SalomePlatform/adao/doc/en/ref_algorithm_KalmanFilter.rst

 .. include:: snippets/Header2Algo01.rst

 This algorithm realizes an estimation of the state of a dynamic system by a Kalman Filter.
+In discrete form, it is an iterative (or recursive) estimator of the current state using the previous state and the current observations.
+The time (or pseudo-time) between two steps is the time between successive observations.
+Each iteration step is composed of two successive phases, classically called "*prediction*" and "*correction*".
+The prediction step uses an incremental evolution operator to establish an estimate of the current state from the state estimated at the previous step.
+The correction (or *update*) step uses the current observations to improve the estimate by correcting the predicted state.

 It is theoretically reserved for observation and incremental evolution operators cases which are linear, even if it sometimes works in "slightly" non-linear cases.
-One can verify the linearity of the operators with the help of the :ref:`section_ref_algorithm_LinearityTest`.
+One can verify the linearity of the operators with the help of a :ref:`section_ref_algorithm_LinearityTest`.

-Conceptually, we can represent the temporal pattern of action of the evolution and observation operators in this algorithm in the following way, with **x** the state and **P** the state error covariance :
+Conceptually, we can represent the temporal pattern of action of the evolution and observation operators in this algorithm in the following way, with **x** the state, **P** the state error covariance, *t* the discrete iterative time :

   .. _schema_temporel_KF:
   .. image:: images/schema_temporel_KF.png